ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Description: This field contains a brief description of the permission.

-* Reference: This contains a pointer to the public specification for the permission.
+* Reference: This contains a pointer to the public specification for the permission, if one exists.

 This registry will be initially populated by the values in {{tab-permission-values}}.
 The Reference column for all of these entries will be {{&SELF}}.